CONTENT MATTER EXPERTS

 Review and Recertification Course

-Kara W. Orwig, PharmD, BCIDP, is an infectious diseases clinical pharmacy specialist and coordinator of the antimicrobial stewardship program at St. Mary's Medical Center in Huntington, WV.
+Kara W. Orwig, PharmD, BCIDP, is an infectious diseases clinical pharmacy specialist and coordinator of the antimicrobial stewardship program at St. Mary's Medical Center, a part of Marshall Health Network, in Huntington, WV.
 She earned her Doctor of Pharmacy degree from Butler University in 2000.
-She then completed a pharmacy practice residency at Charleston Area Medical Center in Charleston, WV, followed by an infectious diseases speciality residency at the University of Rochester Medical Center in Rochester, NY.
-In addition to being an antimicrobial steward, Dr. Orwig is a soccer mom, a hobbyist photographer, and an avid Butler basketball fan.
+She then completed a PGY1 residency at Charleston Area Medical Center in Charleston, WV, followed by a PGY2 infectious diseases specialty residency at the University of Rochester Medical Center in Rochester, NY.
+In addition to being an antimicrobial steward, Dr. Orwig is an avid reader, a hobbyist photographer, and a loyal Butler basketball fan.

 Natasha Pettit, PharmD, BCIDP, FIDSA